Flashbacking to her Fantastically Fun Film Moments…

-As the news broke of this actress’s death, I was like other Carrie Fisher fans, numb and hurting that 2016 had stolen this wonderful lady, authoress and actress.
+Feeling numb and hurting that 2016 has stolen away this always wonderful authoress and actress.

 The Blues Brothers (1980)